patrickvonplaten/notebooks/ADD_NEW_MODEL.md

 The following sections explain in detail how to add [name of model] to 🤗Transformers.
 You will work closely with [name of hugging face teacher] to integrate [name of model] into 🤗Transformers.
-By doing so, you will both gain a theoratical and deep practical understanding of [name of model].
+By doing so, you will both gain a theoretical and deep practical understanding of [name of model].
 But more importantly, you will have made a major open-source contribution to 🤗Transformers.
 Along the way, you will: